Heating With Wood

 In the 70s there was a wealth of information on hybrid poplars all over the newspapers, magazines, Radio and TV.
 I remember having a pamphlet of 20 or so pages with complete information on it.
 Some companies sold trees, others only cuttings.
-By this time is when I purchased my first 100 cuttings.
+By this time is when I purchased my first 100 cuttings from a place in Lancaster PA.

 The information I had clearly indicated that if you owned 1 acre of land you could heat your house with wood produced in that one acre and you would be self-sufficient in 5 years.